boostkpi/docs.github.io/overview/index.md

 ### Key features

-The dashboard has 4 key areas:
+The application has 4 key areas:
-##### Investigate
+##### Dashboard
-Use this tab to investigate the root cause of any change in KPIs compared to any baseline.
-Investigations can then be saved as “snapshots” and shared amongst team members.
+Use this tab to customize and access your "dashboard-views", investigate the root cause of any change in KPIs compared to any baseline, and save any investigations as "snapshots".
+“Snapshots” can be shared amongst team members.
 ##### Anomalies
 Use this tab to view anomalies that resulted from any of your configured alerts.
 These anomalies, besides being routed to users or to slack/teams, can also be viewed on the dashboard.
 ##### Alerts